egpivo/egpivo.github.io/_posts/2021-01-20-SpatPCA-demo-two-dim-location.md

 coltab <- scico(128, palette = "vik")
 color_scale_limit <- c(-.28, .28)
 {% endhighlight %}

-##### True spatial pattern (eigenfunction)
+#### True Spatial Pattern (Eigenfunction)
-- The underlying spatial pattern below indicates realizations will vary dramatically at the center and be almost unchanged at the both ends of the curve.
+- The underlying spatial pattern indicates variations at the center and stability at both ends of the curve.

 {% highlight r %}
 set.seed(1024)